Dartmouth Food Festival (18-20 October 2019), Dartmouth, Devon

-Dine at a pop up event, watch demos from local chefs and participate in tasting seminars.
-Or simply shop, taste, eat and drink your way around Dartmouth Food Festival, soaking up the convivial atmosphere in this popular maritime town.
+At Dartmouth Food Festival you can dine at a pop-up event, watch demos from local chefs and participate in tasting seminars.
+Or simply shop, taste, eat and drink your way around this popular maritime town, soaking up the convivial atmosphere as you go.

 Dartmouth Food Festival takes place around the harbour and all around the town

 If you’re looking for an autumn foodie break in Devon, head to Dartmouth for this annual food festival by the sea.
 The 3-day event conveniently coincides with the half-term holidays and is designed to be fun for all the family.

 We think it’s simply one of the best food festivals in the UK.
 You’ll be in foodie heaven as you taste and discover the delicious food and drink for which the South West is renowned.
 Don’t go home without trying the mouth-watering fish taco from Rockfish washed down with a glass of local Devon fizz.